Last editedJun 20235 min read

 Safe online payment methods, like Direct Debit, credit cards, digital wallets, and bank transfers, protect users' financial data during Internet transactions.
 Key safety features include encryption, two-factor authentication, privacy policies, and financial protection from unauthorised transactions.
 In the UK, Direct Debit, safeguarded by the Direct Debit Guarantee, is preferred, blending convenience with robust security.

-Customers now expect speed, ease, and variety of choice when they pay for goods and services, both in your brick-and-mortar store and at your online checkout.
+Customers now expect speed, ease, and a variety of choices when they pay for goods and services, both in your brick-and-mortar store and at your online checkout.
 To stay competitive, you need to offer plenty of payment options, especially for your online customers.
 There are lots of online payment options to choose from, so which should you offer?
-Most importantly of all, which of them are considered safe payment methods online?
+Most importantly, which of them are considered safe online payment methods?

-Every time an online payment is made, there’s a small risk that hackers might secretly steal a buyer’s bank or payment information.
-If they do, they can use that account to make fraudulent payments to their accounts, purchase items or get access to cash.
-Using the most secure methods of online payment systems can help to combat these kinds of unauthorised payments.
+Every time an online payment is made, there’s a slight risk that hackers might secretly steal a buyer’s payment information.
+If they do, they can use that information to make fraudulent payments to their accounts, purchase items or get access to cash.
+The most secure online payment system methods can help combat these unauthorised payments.

-To a degree, the onus on making sure online payments are safe lies with the individual merchant.
-Take the following steps to enhance security:
+The onus on ensuring online payments are safe lies with the individual merchant.
+Consider the following steps to enhance security:

-Make sure that you comply with official Payment Card Industry (PCI) standards and practices.
-These vary depending upon the number of online payments your business processes per year, and the full text of the PCI Data Security Standard (DSS) can be found at the PCI website.
-Although a payment platform like GoCardless is PCI compliant, it’s always worth gaining your own working understanding of the rules and standards which need to be followed.
+Although card payments have high transaction fees and are prone to failure, many businesses, particularly in retail, hospitality and e-com need to accept them.
+If you do accept card payments be sure that you comply with official Payment Card Industry (PCI) standards and practices.
+These vary depending upon the number of online payments your business processes per year, and the full text of the PCI Data Security Standard (DSS) can be found on the PCI website.

 Best online safe payment methods